 - LEGO Racers 2 implies that Life on Mars might also be a Stealth Sequel to the LEGO Arctic line, since the game identifies an identical-looking scientist on the Arctic team as "Doc".

 - Theme Naming: All the Martians were named after stars.

-- Twenty Minutes into the Future: Compared to most LEGO Space themes, Life on Mars is closest to modern technology.
+- 20 Minutes into the Future: Compared to most LEGO Space themes, Life on Mars is closest to modern technology.
 It certainly helps that it's a Stealth Sequel to the Space Port line, which appears to be set in present day.